tomeeeS/ScrollPickerDemo/README.md

 #### Fixes NumberPicker bugs
 * When NumberPicker's height is too short, it renders the separator lines on top of the first and third items.
 Whereas ScrollPicker's separators always stay where they should be.
 They know their place.
 Good doggies.
+* There's also a couple of other bugs I saw in stackoverflow questions.
+ScrollPicker does not have them.

 #### ScrollPicker is customizable
 You can set